hongkiulam/raw-editor/readme.md

 pnpm dev
 ```

-This will first run `pnpm build:wasm` to build the wasm module, second a vite plugin will copy the module into node modules, finally the svelte application is ran in development mode
+This will first run `pnpm build:wasm` to build the wasm module, then, it will start the Svelte dev server.

+> as part of `pnpm build:wasm`, the WASM files are output into `src/lib/raw-processor`, allowing for the Svelte code (on in this case the worker files) to import the WASM code.

 ## Project structure

 ```
 raw-processor/
+└── lib.rs - 🦀 Main entry point to the rust logic for handling image processing src/ - ⚡ Svelte application source code
+└── lib/ - components, state etc... general UI code can be found here
-└── pkg/ - 📦 The compiled WASM code - this will exist upon running `pnpm build:wasm`
+    └── raw-processor/ - 📦 🦀 The compiled WASM code - this will exist upon running `pnpm build:wasm`
+    └── components/ - UI components
+    └── workers/ - Web Worker files
-└── lib.rs - 🦀 Main entry point to the rust logic for handling image processing src/ - ⚡ Svelte application source code devbox.json - 🌍 Defining the devbox development environment i.e. rust, node
+└── routes/ - where the pages are defined devbox.json - 🌍 Defining the devbox development environment i.e. rust, node
 Cargo.toml - 🦀 Where the rust wasm module is configured (dependencies)
 ```